marcusguttenplan/Face-Detection-Base-on-Mask-R-CNN/README.md

 Train model with GPU at least 4G memory.
 </br>Check the result for detection of face,please run Jupeter Notebook with inspect_face_data.ipynb and replace the image path.
 </br>The application is my graduation design.
-</br>If you have any question,please email to fkmail@163.com
+</br>If you have any questions, please submit a issue.